MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/gallery/concepts/module-psedition-support.md

 later.

 > [!NOTE]
-> Once a module manifest is specified with the `CompatiblePSEditions` key, it can not be imported on
+> Once a module manifest is specified with the `CompatiblePSEditions` key or uses the `$PSEdition`
-> PowerShell versions 4 and below.
+> variable, it can not be imported on PowerShell v4 or lower.

 ```powershell
 New-ModuleManifest -Path .\TestModuleWithEdition.psd1 -CompatiblePSEditions Desktop,Core -PowerShellVersion 5.1